Fascia and COVID 19 : Some Clinical Observations

 Mentally and emotionally it will manifest as anxiety.
 Or an inability to focus your attention.
 Perhaps you have a sense of constantly putting out fires.
 And a decreased feeling of joy and peace.

 Because Covid19 is a virus it creates an inflammatory response in the body.
-And fascia gets tight and sticky wherever you have
+Fascia gets tight and sticky wherever you have inflammation.

-inflammation.
-Because this virus attacked the lungs, in the clinic I am seeing lots of fascial restrictions in the chest wall and neck.
+Coronavirus attacked the lungs.
+For that reason, I am seeing a lot more fascial restrictions in the chest wall and neck.

 Fascial tension in this area can lead to postural changes – the forward head/shoulder posture for instance.
 Because fascially the chest wall is continuous with the fascia of the arms, folks are reporting increased shoulder and elbow pain.
 But it can also create some of the long Covid symptoms of difficulty taking deep breaths and heart irregularities.
 You may also notice an increase in acid reflux problems as well.
 And some people have noticed a buildup of phlegm at the back of their throats.